SubhashRelangi/RiseVoice/README.md

 The frontend is a React.js single-page application, utilizing `react-router-dom` for navigation.
 *   **Routing:** `App.js` centralizes all application routes, distinguishing between user-facing and departmental sections.
 *   **User Interface:**
-    *   **Citizen-Facing:** Provides intuitive forms for complaint submission (integrating camera/gallery and geolocation), a comprehensive tracking page with advanced filtering (by ID, description, location, status, category, date), and detailed views for individual complaints with commenting capabilities.
+    *   **Citizen-Facing:** Provides intuitive forms for complaint submission (integrating camera/gallery and geolocation), a comprehensive tracking page with advanced filtering (by ID, description, location, status, category, date), and detailed views for individual complaints with commenting capabilities (displaying author information).
     *   **Departmental-Facing:** Features secure login and signup flows.
 Includes dashboard components for an overview of problem statistics and a map view.
-Placeholder components are present for future development of detailed departmental complaint management.
+Departments can now update complaint statuses and view attached media directly from the complaint details page.
 *   **Global Components:** A consistent header, footer, and a floating button for quick complaint submission are integrated across the application.
 API calls are managed using Axios, with base URLs configured via environment variables for flexible deployment.

 ---